rdebath/mcchost/Readme.md

 Alternatively, the `Dockerfile` can be used to create an image of the repository on either Linux or Windows hosts.

 Other Unix derived OS's should be possible if the dependancies (ZLib, LMDB) are available.
-Note if `pthread_mutex.c` fails to compile or gives the error `Lockfile "system/system.lock" failed with EINVAL`, delete `pthread_mutex.c`, recompiled and try again.
+Note if `pthread_mutex.c` fails to compile or gives the error `Lockfile "system/system.lock" failed with EINVAL`, add the option `PTHREAD=` or delete `pthread_mutex.c`, recompiled and try again.
 (For example FreeBSD's pthread locking does not work)

 If LMDB is not available (and `userrecord.c` is removed) certain command will fail to work correctly.